Tushar7902/Vityarthi-Project-AI-and-ML/README.md

-Got you — I’ll make a **clean, humanized README.md** that feels natural (not AI robotic), includes a bit of storytelling, and is perfect for GitHub + VIT evaluation.

-Just copy-paste this 👇

----

 # 📚 AI Smart Study Planner (CLI Project)

 ---

 ## 🧠 About This Project

-During my preparation time, I often faced a simple but frustrating problem — *"I have time… but what should I study right now?"*

-Some days I had backlog, some days I was tired, and sometimes I just didn’t feel like studying hard subjects.
-I realized that planning itself was taking a lot of time and energy.

-So instead of overthinking every day, I decided to build something that can **think for me**.

 This project is a **Command Line based AI Study Planner** that suggests: